joecorcoran/detergent/README.md

 npm test
 ```

 If you want to contribute, don't hesitate.
 If it's a code contribution, please supplement `test.js` with tests covering your code.
-This library uses JS Standard notation.
+This library uses JS Standard notation and follows the Semver rules.

 ## Licence

 > MIT License (MIT)

-> Copyright (c) 2016 Code and Send Ltd, Roy Reveltas
+> Copyright (c) 2017 Code and Send Ltd, Roy Reveltas

 > Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal